microsoft/YADA/web/README.md

   * `#fdfbc0`: yellow
 * `BRANDING` (optional): you can optionally modify the branding of YADA to match events, such as [What The Hack](https://aka.ms/wth) or [Openhack](https://openhack.microsoft.com).

+The container offers as well the page `/healthcheck.html` to monitor the availability of the web server.

 ## Build

  You can build it locally with: